SkBlaz/san/README.md

 This is the repository of the SAN paper, found here:

 http://ecai2020.eu/papers/1721_paper.pdf
-(please, cite if you are using it!)
+(please, cite if you are using it!).
 Note that the full code with datasets to reproduce the paper can be found here: https://gitlab.com/skblaz/attentionrank (the code is in benchmark-ready form).
 The purpose of this repository is to provide all functionality in a user-friendly way.
 Disclaimer: this code was not extensively benchmarked and can contain bugs.
 If you find one, please open an issue.

 # Installing SANs